Battery-Intelligence-Lab/BatEst/GUIDE.md

 ## e) How to Change the Electrode OCP Functions

 Depending on the model it is necessary to either define one OCV function or two electrode OCPs as functions of stoichiometry.
 These functions can be define using Matlab .m functions or by loading from data.
-In either case, store the functions or data somewhere on the file path (e.g. Data\Examples) and define the `OCP_filename`(s) in [cell_parameters.m](Code/Common/cell_parameters.m).
+In either case, store the functions or data somewhere on the file path (e.g. Data/Examples) and define the `OCP_filename`(s) in [cell_parameters.m](Code/Common/cell_parameters.m).
 The selected functions are later passed to optimiser via the common function [OCV_function.m](Code/Common/Functions/OCV_function.m) or [electrode_potentials.m](Code/Common/Functions/electrode_potentials.m).

 # How to Edit or Create a Model